martin-og-ingar/mestDS/tutorials/userGuide.md

 $ git clone https://github.com/martin-og-ingar/mestDS.git
 ```

-Once you have it locally, you can install it.
+Once you have a copy locally, you can install it:
 ```
 $ pip install -e
 ```
-After successfully installation of the repo, install chap-core.
+After successfully installation of the repo, install chap-core:
 ```
 $ pip install git+https://github.com/dhis2/chap-core.git
 ```